CIS565-Fall-2022/Project2-Stream-Compaction/README.md

 ## Testing Strategy

+**All tests and results are done on Release mode in Visual Studio**

 The first step in the testing strategy was to figure out the optimal block size for the different GPU implementations of the scan and stream compaction algorithms.
 Data from each implementation was collected with a constant input array size of 2^25 (33,554,432) for